 You're encouraged to contact the planning division before you submit your PPA application and get clarity on:

 - existing zoning regulations that apply to the subject property

 - information you'll need for your application

-The Planning Department starts the process by preparing an evaluation of the proposed development and circulating plans to other City departments—engineering, environmental engineering, fire, building, Fraser Health Authority—to get their input.
+The planning division starts the process by preparing an evaluation of the proposed development and circulating plans to other City departments—engineering, environmental engineering, fire, building, Fraser Health Authority—to get their input.

 The time it takes to process a PPA depends largely on the complexity of the application.
-You can expedite the process by ensuring the information you provide on your PPA forms is accurate and complete and responding promptly and thoroughly to the requirements outlined in the Burnaby Zoning Bylaw and set by the Planning Department.
+You can expedite the process by ensuring the information you provide on your PPA forms is accurate and complete and responding promptly and thoroughly to the requirements outlined in the Burnaby Zoning Bylaw and set by the planning division.

 Every development proposal needs additional approvals before it can proceed.
 For example: